Pragya82001/data-structures-and-algorithms/Data Structures/Introduction/README.md

 # What is Data Structure
-Data structure is a particular way of storing and organizing a data in a computer so that it can can be used efficiently.
+Data structure is a particular way of storing and organizing a data in a computer so that it can be used efficiently.
 A data structure is a special format for organizing and storing data.
 General data structure types include ```arrays, files, linked lists, stacks, queues, trees, graphs``` and so on.